LoRa Basics™ Station

 LoRa Basics Station

-Basic Station (or Station, for short) is an implementation of such a LoRa packet forwarder, which further can be remotely managed by some Configuration and Update Server (CUPS).
+A LoRa Basics Station (or Station, for short) is an implementation of such a LoRa packet forwarder, which can be remotely managed by a Configuration and Update Server (CUPS).

 - Support for Class A, B, and C: All three types of LoRaWAN device communication patterns are supported, whereby Class B is possible with different time-synchronization techniques (see below).

 - Centralized Update and Configuration Management: Station regulary contacts a separate Configuration and Update Server (CUPS) to check for configuration or software updates, possibly even including updates of the underlying operating system.

 - TLS and Token-based Authentication: LNS and CUPS use TLS for authenticating Station, while Station can use either TLS or a token-based scheme for authentication.
 The latter requires less resources and therefore is preferably for embedded gateways running on resource-constrained hardware.

 - Centralized Channel-Plan Management: Channel plans and other network parameters are managed centrally by the LNS and read by each Station on connection establishment.

 - No Dependency on Local Time Keeping: Station obtains time synchronization from the LNS with no need for a local UTC-based clock.
 For Class B, Station only requires a PPS signal routed to the concentrator.
 Synchronization of the PPS pulse with the global GPS time then is negotiated with the LNS.
 An NMEA based interface or any other kind of interface to a GPS module is not required.
 If present, though, it is used to augment health information.